re-vault/revault-demo/README.md

 ### The architecture

-Revault is a vault architecture designed for securing the storage **and usage** of consequent amount of bitcoins held my multiple parties (such as managers of an investment fund).
+Revault is a vault architecture designed for securing the storage **and usage** of significant amount of bitcoins held my multiple parties (such as managers of an investment fund).

-It aims at discouraging a theft in the first place as much as preventing it by going further a simple N-of-N multisig between the stakeholders where they either have full control over the multisig (and there is a strong incentive to try to theft them as there is a high chance to get full control over the coins), or they share this power to a trusted third party, on which they rely for a non-trivial amount of money.
+It aims at discouraging a theft as much as preventing it by going further than a simple N-of-N multisig where:
+- the stakeholders have full control over the multisig (a strong attack incentive as there is a high chance to get full control over the coins)
+- or they share this power with a trusted third party on which they rely for a non-trivial amount.

-It does not protect about intentional locking of funds (key erasure, for example, or refusal to sign), and thus targets users who are able to resolve this kind of problems outside the Bitcoin network (such as court, say).
+This architecture does not protect about intentional locking of funds (key erasure, for example, or refusal to sign) and thus targets users who are able to resolve this kind of problems outside the Bitcoin network (such as through the legal system).

-Finally, it keeps some flexibility as it allows some of the stakeholders to emit day-to-day transactions without requiring the whole N holders to verify and sign.
+Finally, it keeps some flexibility as it allows a subset of the stakeholders to emit day-to-day transactions without requiring all N holders to verify and sign.

-The trick is to use N-of-N vaults for receiving funds, and to pre-sign at reception a so-called "emergency transaction" which sends funds to a "deep vault", i.e. a timelocked N-of-N with N different keys [1].
+The trick is to use N-of-N vaults for receiving funds and to pre-sign at reception a so-called "emergency transaction" which sends funds to a "deep vault", i.e. a timelocked N-of-N with N different keys [1].
-At fund reception are also signed 3 other transactions:
+At fund reception, 3 other transactions are also signed:
 - The unvaulting transaction, which spends a vault output and spends to a relatively-timelocked M-of-N output OR to a N-of-N composed of the keys used for the initial vault.
 - The cancel transaction, which spends an unvaulting transaction and sends back the